If there’s one thing I can absolutely guarantee, it’s that every affiliate wants lots of traffic. In general, more traffic = more money.

-- That you have already picked your niche or have an idea about what niche you want to get into
+- That you’ve already picked your niche or have an idea about what niche you want to get into

-- You are interested in that niche enough that you’re not going to give up
+- That you’re interested enough in that niche that you’re not going to give up

-- You’re prepared to write and create content, preferably yourself at the start
+- That you’re prepared to write and create content yourself at the start

 I want to make it clear that it’s way easier to write content if you’re actually interested in the niche.

-If you have little or no interest in weight loss, why are you considering it?
-Is it just because of the potential $ on a CPA offer?
+If you have little to no interest in weight loss, why are you considering it?
+Is it just because of the potential cash on a CPA offer?
 If so, you might as well just stop reading now.

 Step 1 – Pick keywords in the “sweet spot”